-For instructions on adding a carriage return, adding or deleting check and leading digits or removing the country code, download and print the following document: Honeywell Voyager 1400 Quick-Start Guide
+For instructions on adding a carriage return, adding or deleting check and leading digits, or removing the country code, download and print the following document: Honeywell Voyager 1400 Quick-Start Guide

 Aures PS50 II:

-For instructions on adding a carriage return, adding or deleting check and leading digits or removing the country code, download and print the following document: Aures PS50II Quick-Start Guide
+For instructions on adding a carriage return, adding or deleting check and leading digits, or removing the country code, download and print the following document: Aures PS50II Quick-Start Guide

-For instructions on adding a carriage return, adding or deleting check and leading digits or removing the country code, download and print the following document: Motorola DS9208 Quick-Start Guide
+For instructions on adding a carriage return, adding or deleting check and leading digits, or removing the country code, download and print the following document: Motorola DS9208 Quick-Start Guide

 Welquic Barcode Scanner:

-Below are the full product guides for the three scanners above in case you need enable other scanner functions:
+Below are the full product guides for the three scanners above in case you need to enable other scanner functions: